mcellteam/mcell/libmcell/documentation/generated/subsystem.rst

 SurfaceClass
 ============

-Defining a surface class allows surfaces to behave like species (in a limited way).
+Defining a surface class allows surfaces to behave like species.
+For instance, one may wish to specify that a surface does not block the diffusion of molecules.
+Each type of surface is defined by name, and each surface name must be unique in the simulation and should not match any molecule names.
+To define a reaction with a surface class, use constructor call m.Complex(name) as one of the reactants.

 Attributes:
 ***********